aodn/pixeldrill/README.md

 # pixeldrill
 Temporary repository used for work on pixeldrill project.
-For ease this repository has been made public, however it is for internal use only.
+For ease of development this repository has been made public, however it is for internal use only.

 ## S3 Bucket